Experimentally validated quantum-secure federated learning over a multi-user quantum network: Materials and methods

 (1) Alice and Bob choose the $X$ basis with the probability $p_x$ and the $Y$ basis with the probability $p_y$ ($p_y = 1 - p_x$).
 For the $X$ basis, they prepare $\ket{e^{\mathbf{i}k_x\pi}\sqrt{\mu}}$ where $k_x$ is the logic bit value ($k_x \in \{0, 1\}$) and $\mu$ is the pulse intensity.
 For the $Y$ basis, they prepare $\ket{e^{\mathbf{i}(k_y+1/2)\pi}\sqrt{\mu}}$ where $k_y$ is the logic bit value ($k_y \in \{0, 1\}$).

-(2) Eve performs measurements on the pulses with a $50: 50$ BS and two single-photon detectors and records the detection results.
-One and only one detector clicks are defined as an effective event.
+(2) Eve performs measurements on the pulses with a $50:50$ BS and two single-photon detectors and records the detection results.
+One and only one detector clicks is defined as an effective event.

 (3) The above steps are repeated many times to accumulate sufficient data.
 Eve announces all effective events and the corresponding detector that clicks.
-For each effective event announced by Eve, if $D_2$ clicks, Bob flips his corresponding logic bit.
+For each effective event announced by Eve, if $\rm D_2$ clicks, Bob flips his corresponding logic bit.
 Alice and Charlie retain only the logical bits from effective measurements, discarding others.
 Then they disclose their basis choices for effective events through authenticated classical channels.

 (4) Alice and Bob announce all their bit values in the $Y$ basis to calculate the quantum bit error rate $E_b^y$ in the $Y$ basis to estimate the phase error rate under the $X$ basis $E_{\rm p}$, and the number of counts $n_x$ and $n_y$ can also be obtained under $X$ and $Y$ bases, respectively.